mendix/docs/content/appstore/modules/ldap-synchronization.md

 ### 3.2 Server Configuration

 Clicking **New** or **Edit** in the LDAP servers overview form brings up the LDAP configuration form.
-From top, to bottom, the following fields have to be filled in:
+From top, to bottom, the following properties have to be filled in:

 * **Description** – This is a descriptive name for the LDAP connection.
 * **Server address** – This is the address at which the Active Directory domain controller server is located.
 Either an IP address or host name may be used.
 The address must begin with `ldap://`.